Breadcrumb

 The application process

-All applicants for Computer Science across the University will be asked to sit a pre-interview written assessment (the TMUA) at their school, college or local testing centre on 18th October 2022.
-Registration for this assessment is required by 30th September 2022.
-These will form part of our holistic assessment of candidates' achievements, abilities and potential and are no more, and no less important than any of the other pieces of information considered during the admissions process.
+All applicants for Computer Science across the University will be asked to sit a pre-interview written assessment (the TMUA) at their local testing centre.
+The Test of Mathematics for University Admissions (TMUA) lasts 2 hours 30 minutes in total and comprises of multiple-choice questions.
+This assessment will form part of our holistic assessment of candidates' achievements, abilities and potential and is no more, and no less important than any of the other pieces of information considered during the admissions process.
 Further information can be found on the University website.
+Registration for this assessment is required in advance.
+Registration closes mid-September.

-Peterhouse also requires applicants who have been invited to interview to sit the CSAT.
+Peterhouse also requires applicants who have been invited to interview to sit the CSAT (Computer Sciences Aptitude Test).

-Candidates will usually have 2 interviews of 30 minutes each, focussing on mathematics and candidates' aptitude for the course.
+Candidates will usually have 2 interviews of 30 minutes each, focusing on mathematics and candidates' aptitude for the course.

 Typical conditional offers